 For any financial investment that one makes, there are four variables that play a major role in making up the investment, these variables are:

-- Starting or Initial Amount: This amount is also known as the principal amount, and is apparent at the time of the start of the investment.
-In typical terms of investment, the starting or initial amount of investment can be a large amount that one has saved for his/her home or got as an inheritance, or purchase price of a good quantity of gold.
+This amount is also known as the principal amount and is apparent at the time of the start of the investment.
+In typical terms of investment, the starting or initial amount of investment can be a large amount that one has saved for their home or got as an inheritance, or purchase price of a good quantity of gold.

-- Rate of Return: The return rate is that variable of the investment calculator that matters the most to the investors.
-Seeing from outside, it may appear as a simple percentage, but it is a hard, cold number that is used to compare the attractiveness of different types of investment options.
+The return rate is the variable of the investment calculator that matters the most to the investors.
+Seeing from the outside, it may appear as a simple percentage, but it is a hard, cold number that is used to compare the attractiveness of different types of investment options.

-- Length of Investment: The length of the investment is another factor that plays a major role in the investment calculator.
+The length of the investment is another factor that plays a major role in the investment calculator.
 On one hand where longer investment means more risks to it because of the unforeseen future.
-The other hand, more periods of investment increases the compounding of the returns and hence greater rewards are generated.
+On the other hand, more periods of investment increase the compounding of the returns, and hence greater rewards are generated.

-- Additional Contribution: This is also known as annuity payment in financial terms; however an investment can be done without this feature.
-However, all the other contributions during the lifetime of investment towards the principal amount may result in higher resulting amount and more accumulated return.
+This is also known as annuity payment in financial terms; however, an investment can be done without this feature.
+However, all the other contributions during the lifetime of investment towards the principal amount may result in a higher resulting amount and more accumulated return.

-Investing enables an individual to take money that he/she is not spending and keep it in a place where it can work for him/her.
+Investing enables an individual to take money that they are not spending and keep it in a place where it can work for them.
 In layman's terms setting aside some money out of income to get money from it in the future is termed as an investment.
-If an individual is a conservative investor, he/she may invest in fixed income opportunities like fixed deposits.
+If an individual is a conservative investor, then he/she may invest in fixed income opportunities like fixed deposits.
 The principal amount that one invests remains safe and the investor gets interested in this amount.
 However, if an individual is an aggressive investor, he/she can invest in equity.
-In equity investment higher returns are gained but at the cost of higher risk.
+In the equity investment, higher returns are gained but at the cost of higher risk.

 Below mentioned are different types of investments plans that can be used in an investment calculator to calculate the investment:

-- Fixed Deposit in Bank: A fixed deposit (FD) in the bank is another investment type that is popular among people with low-risk appetite.
+A fixed deposit (FD) in the bank is another investment type that is popular among people with a low-risk appetite.

-- Fixed Maturity Plans: These are the close-ended debt funds that are offered by the mutual funds.
-As the name of these funds says, they have fixed maturity date.
+These are the close-ended debt funds that are offered by the mutual funds.
+As the name of these funds says, they have a fixed maturity date.

-- Stocks or Direct Equity: This is another popular type of investment which is not fixed-interest investments, but they are considered as one of the most important forms of investment for both individual investors and institutions.
+This is another popular type of investment that is not fixed-interest investments, but they are considered as one of the most important forms of investment for both individual investors and institutions.
 Herein, an investor gets a percentage or share of ownership of an organization and the company then promises to share its profits with its investors.

-- National Pension Scheme (NPS): The investors who want to safeguard their post-retirement life can invest in pension plan named as National Pension Scheme.
+The investors who want to safeguard their post-retirement life can invest in a pension plan named as National Pension Scheme.

-- Commodities: The commodities can range from valuable metals such as silver and gold to commodities of day to day use such as gas and oil.
-If one has invested his/her money in gold, he/she can use gold in the situation of various financial insecurities.
+The commodities can range from valuable metals such as silver and gold to commodities of day-to-day use such as gas and oil.
+If one has invested their money in gold, then it can be used as gold in the situation of various financial insecurities.

 One can very easily calculate his/her investment returns through an online investment calculator with high accuracy.
-Most of the investment calculators have two options:
+Most investment calculators have two options: